 Baby's sleep area is in the same room, next to where parents sleep.
-Do not smoke or let anyone else smoke around your baby.
-Use a firm and flat sleep surface like a cradleboard, or a mattress in a safety-approved crib\, covered by a fitted sheet.
+Use a firm and flat sleep surface, such as a mattress in a safety-approved crib, covered by a fitted sheet.
+Baby should not sleep in an adult bed, on a couch, or on a chair alone, with you, or with anyone else.